Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 The Commissioners form a majority of directors on the Board of Royal Hospital Chelsea Appeal Ltd which is a wholly owned subsidiary of the RHC.
 Royal Hospital Chelsea Appeal Limited is a Company limited by guarantee (company number 03701005) and a charity registered with the Charities Commission (charity number 1076414).

-This Charitable Company has two wholly owned commercial trading subsidiaries being Chelsea Pensioner (RH) Ltd (company number 03853787), Tricorne Traders Ltd (company number 07382655).
-Chelsea Pensioner (RH) Ltd is the trading arm responsible primarily for the management of the Souvenir Shop, events, the Chelsea Pensioner Club, MTI Café and also provides catering and staff for functions.
+This Charitable Company has two wholly owned subsidiaries being Chelsea Pensioner (RH) Ltd (company number 03853787) & Tricorne Traders Ltd (company number 07382655).
+Chelsea Pensioner (RH) Ltd is the trading arm responsible primarily for the management of the Shop, events, the Chelsea Pensioner Club, Café and also provides catering and staff for functions.
 Tricorne Traders Ltd is dormant.

 The taxable income from Chelsea Pensioner (RH) Ltd is gift aided through to their parent company Royal Hospital Chelsea Appeal Ltd. These gift aid amounts, along with direct donations received directly by Royal Hospital Chelsea Appeal Ltd, are then donated to the RHC to assist with the funding of day to day operational costs and defined capital projects.